lucasdavid/lucasdavid.github.io/Computer-Vision/_posts/2021-07-16-segmentation.md

 {% include figure.html
    src="/assets/images/posts/cv/segmentation/2021-07-16-segmentation_29_0.png.jpg"
-   figcaption="Figure 11.
-Histogram of areas detected from objects in samples in the BCCD dataset." %}
+   caption="Histogram of areas detected from objects in samples in the BCCD dataset." %}

 Finally, Felzenszwalb's method will indistinguishably segment the background sections of the image into regions, as these sections also present color information.
 It is therefore necessary to employ heuristics that discriminate foreground/background in order to separate it.